JianJiaT/tp/docs/DeveloperGuide.md

 4. When executed, the `AddEventCommand` object creates an `Event` object with the event name and description
 5. The `AddEventCommand` object calls the `addEvent` method in the `EventManager` class to add the event created in step 4
 6. Feedback is given to the user via the UI

-Details such as accessing the EventManager via the central dashboard and handling of exceptions using invalid commands are omitted for brevity.

 The following sequence diagram shows the execution of an `AddExpenseToEventCommand` command object <br>